Vance Selover is the Principle Teacher and Director of AYB

 As a synthesizer interested in health and healing, Vance is also an avid practitioner of the sacred art of Thai Massage in the tradition of Pichest Boontumme of Chang Mai, Thailand.
 He studied directly under Boontumme’s senior student Ananda Apfelbaum.

 Vance formally began studying Cranial Sacral Therapy in 2008.
-In 2010 he completed a year long mentorship program with Biodynamic Cranial Touch founder Charles Ridley and is deeply honored to have assisted his teacher Giorgia Milne with numerous year long mentorship course’s.
+In 2010 he completed a year long mentorship program with Biodynamic Cranial Touch founder Charles Ridley and is deeply honored to have assisted his teacher Giorgia Milne with two of her year long mentorship course’s.

 Senior Ashtanga teacher, mentor and friend Peter Sanson from New Zealand has been a quiet, humble, unending source of inspiration in the art/practice/teaching of yoga.
 With your guidance there is a clear understanding of the way forward.
 Thanks, Peter!

-“In deep gratitude and humility I bow before the lotus feet of Guruji, his family, and ALL the teachers who have blazed the path before us”.
+“In deep gratitude and humility I bow before ALL the teachers who have blazed the path before us”.

 With our devotion and dedication, the practice of yoga itself is the true teacher!